Flow Matching for Offline Reinforcement Learning with Discrete Actions: Method: Discrete Preference-Conditioned Flow Matching on Offline RL

-We first introduce the necessary notations.
 We use $A_t$ for the (discrete-action-valued) random variable of the flow indexed by continuous time $0\leq t\leq 1$.
 A conditional path is conditioned on $Z \coloneqq (s,\omega,A_0,A_1)$, where $A_0$ is the initialization action and $A_1$ is the endpoint action.
 The behavior distribution that generates the offline dataset is $\mu(\cdot\mid s)$, while $\hat\mu$ denotes the estimated (learned) version of $\mu$.
 We use $\delta(\cdot,\cdot)$ for the Kronecker delta (a function that outputs $1$ when two inputs are the same, while outputs $0$ otherwise), and $\gamma\in(0,1)$ for the discount factor in RL.

 The conditional flow path we use is